PrimaveraDeveloper/identity-server/samples/client-credentials-client.md

 ## Worth Noting

-The only aspect worth noting is how the access token is obtained from Identity Server.
+The only aspects worth noting is how the access token is obtained from Identity Server and that access token is sent in the requests to the API.

 ### Obtaining the access token with `HttpClient`